srcclr/test-lean/chapters/03-where-is-my-casette.md

 In this article we discuss our approach to system testing, which, in order to test for the output correctness, generates checks using a *capture* mechanism and perform the actual test using a *replay* mechanism.
-The advantage of using such mechanism is that it allows us to *mock* the SCA server and the library repositories during agent run, such as when issues are detected by the tests, we will be able to immedately localize as an issue belonging to the agent itself.
+The advantage of using such mechanisms is that it allows us to *mock* the SCA server and the library repositories during agent run, such as when issues are detected by the tests, we will be able to immediately localize as an issue belonging to the agent itself.
 As at the time of writing, for Veracode agent-based scan, the system testing has been implemented for real project scans on the Linux platform, and the same for Windows platform is planned.